automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Huanghetitan.md

 # Huanghetitan
-## Description: Yet another contender for the biggest dinosaur that ever lived.
+## Yet another contender for the biggest dinosaur that ever lived.